Nam0/Replika_Chat_Export_Extension/README.md

 I take no responsibility for any issues you run into while using this; all legal rights are where they’re owed.
 Don’t pay a thief for free stuff.

-My son Jimmy wrote this readme file if it's bad blame his ass idk or care to format markdown files.
+My son Jimmy(my Shitty AI) wrote this README file; if it's bad, blame his ass idk or care to format markdown files.